blinken/amz_sp_api/lib/solicitations-api-model/docs/SolicitationsApi.md

 require 'solicitations-api-model'

 api_instance = AmzSpApi::SolicitationsApiModel::SolicitationsApi.new

-amazon_order_id = 'amazon_order_id_example' # String | An Amazon order identifier.
-This specifies the order for which you want a list of available solicitation types. marketplace_ids = ['marketplace_ids_example'] # Array<String> | A marketplace identifier.
+amazon_order_id = "amazon_order_id_example" # String | An Amazon order identifier.
+This specifies the order for which you want a list of available solicitation types.

+marketplace_ids = ["marketplace_ids_example"] # Array<String> | A marketplace identifier.
 This specifies the marketplace in which the order was placed.
 Only one marketplace can be specified.

 begin